 The North Somerset Local Plan

-The pre-submission version of this Local Plan was ready for public consultation this month, but has been held back for adjustments to be made to bring it into line with the government’s new housebuilding requirements (see above).
 For several years the North Somerset Council (NSC) has tried to establish its local plan, but has had to hold it back on more than one occasion in order to accommodate changing regulations.
 As long as NSC has no Local Plan (and no 5 year land supply allocation), building developers will find it easy to gain planning permission on appeal if refused in the first instance by NSC.
 Appeals cost the Council money.

-Thus, before the general election in July the situation was as follows:-
+Thus, before the general election in July 2024 the situation was as follows:-

 On 22 January 2024, public consultation closed on the North Somerset Council pre-submission (regulation 19) draft Local Plan 2024-2039.
 NAG presented a strong and detailed submission commenting specifically on the areas which affect Nailsea and its immediate environs.
 These comments had to be contextualised in the form of judgment on the ‘soundness’ of NSC policies, and not on the pros/cons of the proposals themselves, as this is the basis on which the revised regulation 19 draft will be inspected on buy the government prior to ratification which North Somerset hopes will be later this year.